EygonZhang/FX-BEMS/README.md

+# FX-BEMS©-v2.0: The GUI-based version
-# FX-BEMS©-v2.0 (Fast XFoil-integrated Blade Element Momentum Solver) GUI-based version
+# (Fast XFoil-integrated Blade Element Momentum Solver)

 ### Intellectual Property Notice
 This plug-in code was developed by researchers **Vaishnavi** at **Nanyang Technological University (NTU), Singapore**, and is the intellectual property of NTU.
 Licensing and commercialization are managed by **NTUitive Pte Ltd**, a wholly owned subsidiary of NTU responsible for the protection and licensing of the university's intellectual property.
 It forms part of a Python-based integrated system that utilizes an enhanced twist-blade Blade Element Momentum (BEM) algorithm coupled with XFoil to enable refined aerodynamic modeling of blade forces.